ariasAleia/Project-Euler/README.md

 Ok but what happens when we really don't know if sth will work or not or if suddenly we interrupt our code session and it's not totally working but anyway we want to save the current state?
 Then...
 Use private branches.

-All this info was taken from this [video] (https://www.youtube.com/watch?v=Hlp-9cdImSM).
+All this info was taken from this [video](https://www.youtube.com/watch?v=Hlp-9cdImSM).
 Yep.
 I like when intros are cool and that's why I kept watching the video.